maxduso/CD_identification/README.md

 This script is the result of a project focused on automating the process of identifying historical remnant of indigenous shelters known as cultural depression.
 The script takes as an input a digital elevation model, and returns identified sites of cultural depressions as shapefiles.

+## Data Configuration
+As this script is set up, it works with a local folder "data" inside of which are two subfolders "tif_folder" and "shapes".
+The script expects the input DEM to be held in the fif folder and will output th  final result to the shapes folder.
+Additionally, there is an intermediary otuput tif called "depth_sink_int.tif" that will be output tot eh tiff folder.
+This file is not important but may be usefull to visually analyse to give a sense of what features are being filtered for  in the parameterization stage.

 ## Workflow
 ### Whitebox Tools (Depth Sink)
 Whitebox docs: https://www.whiteboxgeo.com/manual/wbt_book/preface.html